-The trust's ability to provide the Equal Upside, the Capped Return, limited downside protection via the Buffer and the Maximum Loss, depends on unitholders purchasing units valued at their Inception Value of \$10.000 and holding them until the Maturity Date.
+The trust's ability to provide an Equal Upside return up to a Capped Return or to limit losses to the Maximum Loss depends on unitholders purchasing units valued at their Inception Value of \$10.00 and holding them until the Maturity Date.
 Because the price at which you may purchase units at inception will also include certain organizational costs, sales charges and the creation and development fee, it may be higher than the Inception Value.
-As the trust is designed to provide Equal Upside, subject to the Capped Return and limited downside protection via the Buffer and the Maximum Loss, only on the Maturity Date and based on a unit value equal to the Inception Value, investors who purchase units at or above the Inception Value may have a loss on the Maturity Date.
+As the trust is designed to provide the Equal Upside, Capped Return or the Maximum Loss only on the Maturity Date and based on a unit value equal to the Inception Value, the return on the Maturity Date for units purchased at a value that is higher than the Inception Value will be less than the Capped Return.
+Investors who purchase units at or above the Inception Value may have a loss greater than 5% on the Maturity Date.